Garud218/COMSOL-Electrolysis-Cell-Simulation/README.md

 # COMSOL-Electrolysis-Cell-Simulation
-# COMSOL Simulation of a Pd-D₂O Electrolysis Cell
+## Simulation of a Pd-D₂O Electrolysis Cell

 This repository contains the COMSOL Multiphysics simulation files for studying an electrolysis cell.
-The model was developed as part of an undergraduate project at **IIT Kanpur** under the mentorship of **Prof. [cite_start]Raj G.S.
-Pala**[cite: 3].
+The model was developed as part of an undergraduate project at **IIT Kanpur** under the mentorship of **Prof. Raj G.S.
+Pala**.

-[cite_start]While the framework models general water ($H_2O$) electrolysis, it is specifically applied here to investigate the phenomenon of excess heat generation in a Palladium-Deuterium ($Pd-D_{2}O$) system, as first reported in the famous **Fleischmann & Pons 1989 experiment**[cite: 5]. [cite_start]The goal is to simulate the underlying electrochemical transport phenomena and provide a basis for studying the anomalous heat effects associated with "cold fusion"[cite: 9, 6].
+While the framework models general water ($H_2O$) electrolysis, it is specifically applied here to investigate the phenomenon of excess heat generation in a Palladium-Deuterium ($Pd-D_{2}O$) system, as first reported in the famous **Fleischmann & Pons 1989 experiment** [1].
+The goal is to simulate the underlying electrochemical transport phenomena and provide a basis for studying the anomalous heat effects associated with "cold fusion."

 ---

 ## ⚛️ Background: The Fleischmann-Pons Experiment

-[cite_start]On March 23rd, 1989, electrochemists Martin Fleischmann and Stanley Pons reported the generation of anomalous excess heat during the electrolysis of heavy water ($D_{2}O$) with a palladium (Pd) cathode[cite: 9, 10]. [cite_start]The magnitude of the energy released was far too large to be attributed to any known chemical process, leading them to hypothesize that a nuclear reaction was occurring within the palladium lattice at room temperature[cite: 11, 12].
+On March 23rd, 1989, electrochemists Martin Fleischmann and Stanley Pons reported the generation of anomalous excess heat during the electrolysis of heavy water ($D_{2}O$) with a palladium (Pd) cathode.
+The magnitude of the energy released was far too large to be attributed to any known chemical process, leading them to hypothesize that a nuclear reaction was occurring within the palladium lattice at room temperature [1, 2].
 This simulation aims to model the conditions of their experiment to better understand the physics involved.

 ---